AlexandraSlezakova/icp_project/README.txt

 Zoom in and out whole map is possible by `plus` and `minus` buttons under the text area and mouse wheel.

 ### Slowdown
 List of streets is in combo box.
-Right after street selection, use slider located next to combo box to change slowdown on selected street.
+Right after street selection, use slider located next to the combo box to change slowdown on selected street.
+Yellow color The yellow color indicates the medium-fast slowdown, red color indicates high slowdown.

 ### Roadblock
 For roadblock change RoadBlockMode to ON by clicking on button.
-RoadBlockMode is special mode used for roadblock.
 Selection of new route for bus is needed and can be done by clicking on squares.
+When the button changes color to green, you can choose between two options:
+    - close the street between 2 stops
+    - close the bus stop
+color of squares is red.
+After clicking on the bus, already traveled route turns pink and new clicked route has same color.
+When the new route ends and bus can continue on the normal route, it is necessary to confirm wheather the bus should continue.
+If option "No" is selected, bus will be deleted at the end of its route.
+The new route is saved after clicking on any bus or turning RoadBlockMode OFF.